 The written component of the comprehensive examination is usually given in a "take-home" exam format.
 Students may use their own computers and resources or complete the exam at BC.
 Each student has the same period of time in which to write their exam.
 Students with English as a second language are granted an additional two hours in order to complete the examination.
-The Graduate Programs Office verifies receipt of the student's examination and answers.
-Comprehensive examinations and answers are reviewed by the Graduate Programs Office and distributed to examination committee members for indepth review and scoring.
+The Assistant Director of Graduate Student Services verifies receipt of the student's examination and answers.
+Comprehensive examinations and answers are reviewed by the Associate Dean of Graduate Programs and distributed to examination committee members for in-depth review and scoring.